 Interfor is a publicly listed company on the Toronto Stock Exchange (TSX).
-We comply with corporate governance guidelines that apply to Canadian companies listed on the TSX, as well as the guidelines adopted by the Canadian Securities Administrators set out under:
+We comply with corporate governance guidelines that apply to Canadian companies listed on the TSX, as well as the regulations adopted by the Canadian Securities Administrators.

-Having an independent Board is critical to effective oversight and good governance.
+We believe having an independent Board of Directors is critical to effective oversight and good governance within the Company.
 To enable the Board to function independently of management, the following structures and processes are in place:

 - the Chair of the Board is independent;

-- the independent directors meet after every Board meeting and at any other time it is deemed necessary without any members
+- the independent directors meet after every Board meeting and at any other time it is deemed necessary by the Chair of the Board, without any members of management present; and

-To encourage and facilitate Board renewal, all directors are elected annually at the annual general meeting of shareholders for a term that ends at the next annual general meeting, and we have adopted a Board mandatory retirement policy that makes a director ineligible for re-election if the director (i) is 75 years old or older, and (ii) has served as a director for 10 or more years.
+To encourage and facilitate Board renewal, all directors are elected annually at the annual general meeting of shareholders for a term that ends at the next annual general meeting, and we have adopted a Board mandatory retirement policy that makes a director ineligible for re-election if they (i) are 75 years old or older, and (ii) have served as a director for 10 or more years.

-We have adopted a Diversity Policy because we believe that a diversity of attributes, experience and capabilities will enrich the company.
+We have adopted a Diversity Policy because we believe that a diversity of attributes, experience and capabilities will enrich the Company.
 Diversity is taken into consideration as part of our overall recruitment and selection process for directors, executives and employees.
-Three of our ten nominees for election as directors in 2019, are women.
+Three of our 11 directors are women.